MiddleSchoolStudent/BotBrowser/README.md

 ### 🔐 Profile Generation

 We do not provide the private key required to generate new profiles.
 If you need additional profiles, please contact us directly.
-We maintain a repository of over **300,000 real user browser fingerprints** to support your needs.
+We maintain over **300,000 real user browser fingerprints** to support your needs.

 **📞 Contact us today:**